-"Technical Making selection the Description" the corresponding title window in yellow background appears updated with the project's results (where word-parameters exist).
-When Description Technical window is activated, an additional option in the main menu (just above the "Windows" option) is appeared with the name "Technical "Prototype Description".
-Choosing
+"Technical selection Making the Description" the corresponding title window in yellow background appears updated with the project's results (where word-parameters exist).
+When the Technical Description window is activated, an additional option in the main menu (just above the "Windows" option) is appeared with the name "Technical Choosing "Prototype Description".